 Take advantage of a wide variety of confidential services to support you and your family.
 When you want to find better solutions to your life challenges, the EFAP can help.
 EFAP is a confidential, free service for you and your immediate family that provides support for personal and relationship issues, health coaching and nutrition consulting, legal advice and elder care information.

-Services are provided by Morneau Shepell, an independent company with more than 1000 professional counsellors across Canada, and all direct services are paid for by CIBC.
-If long-term support or specialized care is required, Morneau Shepell will refer you to an affordable community resource, and you will then be responsible for any fees your benefits plan or provincial health plan do not cover.
+All EFAP services are provided by LifeWorks through a network of more than 1,000 professional counsellors located across Canada.
+All direct services are paid for by CIBC.
+If long-term support or specialized care is required, LifeWorks will refer you to an affordable community resource.
+You will then be responsible for any fees your benefits plan or provincial health plan does not cover.

 Select “Register” and complete the required fields.